S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 1/readme1.md

 # Week 1: Java Fundamentals

-This folder contains Week 1 projects for the Data Structures and Algorithms course.
-The focus is on the basics of Java programming—including introductory concepts, control structures, loops, and simple problem-solving.
+This folder contains Week 1 of the Data Structures and Algorithms course.
+The focus is on the basics of Java programming, including introductory concepts, control structures, loops, and simple problem-solving.

 ## Learning Path for Beginners